Rigveda Wiki

+Though the official name of the wiki was "Rigveda Wiki", the vast majority of users accessed the articles through pre-popularized Enhawiki Mirror, and most did not know that the official website "Rigveda Wiki" existed, and also ranked low on search engines such as Naver and Daum.

+After April 2015, almost all users left Rigveda Wiki and moved to Namuwiki, a fork which used the same CC-BY-NC-SA 2.0 South Korea license.
+RigvedaWiki closed in 2022.

 History

+The wiki was launched as Angelhalo Wiki, abbreviated as Enhawiki, in 2007.

 On August 2, 2013, Rigveda Wiki opened its beta service, and the layout of the website was changed.
 Since then, people have been able to use Rigveda Wiki from mobile devices.

-As of December 2014, the front page of the websites advertised three main avenues of participation: a wiki, a web forum or BBS (wikibbs) and an Android app.
+As of December 2014, the front page of the website advertised three main avenues of participation: a wiki, a web forum or BBS (wikibbs) and an Android app.
 The front page of the wiki advertised the site as running on muniwiki, a fork of MoinMoin, and as having a CC-BY-NC-SA 2.0 South Korea license.
 As of June 2015, only the wiki section was in the front page.

-The site was offline between April 25, 2015 and May 17, 2015, due to controversies between the site owner and the community about the copyright status of the wiki.
+The site was offline between April 25, 2015, and May 17, 2015, due to controversies between the site owner and the community about the copyright status of the wiki.
 When the website came back online, only owners and registered users could contribute.

 After April 2015, almost all users left Rigveda Wiki and moved to Namuwiki, a fork which used the same CC-BY-NC-SA 2.0 South Korea license.
 This is considered one of the biggest forks in the history of wikis.